nicholasdower/marj/README.md

 ```

 Note that the `Marj::Jobs` interface can be added to any class or module.
 For
-instance, to add the jobs interface to jobs classes:
+example, to add the jobs interface to all jobs classes:

 ```ruby
 class ApplicationJob < ActiveJob::Base